A celebration of New York and all things local.

 The beverage team is led by veteran Anne Marie Del Bello, former Beverage Director of ABC Kitchen and ABC Cocina, along with Sommelier Natalie Johnson, formerly at USHG’s Marta.
 The beverage program consists of hand-crafted cocktails, artisanal beers, and a curated wine list featuring classic regions whose wines reflect key elements of Kluger’s food—like texture, balance, focus, whimsy.
 Like the food, the cocktail list features farmers market produce and some of the finest small-batch, local spirits from up and down the East Coast – as well as a handful of independent, distinctive International craft distilleries – in order to offer a regularly changing selection of seasonal cocktails, and excellent renditions of some of the best classics.

-The warm and inviting interior – built within an original 1848 building – was designed by architect Craig Shillitto of NY-based Cycle Architecture + Planning.
-For the design, architect Craig Shillitto worked closely with Kluger to bring the chef’s vision to life: a space that takes cues from the food philosophy of utilizing beautiful natural ingredients and giving them a creative slant.
+The warm and inviting interior – built within an original 1848 building – was designed by Craig Shillitto of NY-based Cycle Projects.
+For the design, Shillitto worked closely with Kluger to bring the chef’s vision to life: a space that takes cues from the food philosophy of utilizing beautiful natural ingredients and giving them a creative slant.
 The interiors, while warm and homey thanks to a materials palette of woods, original brick finished in white, and pops of color, are simultaneously minimalist and modern.
 The feel is decidedly “urban-rustic”, with raw materials like brick and wood – floors are made of grey-stained oak, the building's original pine beams have been turned into tables by NY City Slab and shelves that hang above the bar all of which is juxtaposed with black steel and glass.
 Designer Todd Snyder curated the staff uniforms as well as created custom aprons in collaboration with Kluger that reflect a refined utility aesthetic, with contrast double needle top stitching, herringbone twill tape straps, and melamine button collar adjusters.